Web-Division-IITK/contention-portal-iitk/USER_CREATION_SCRIPTS.md

 # 👤 User Creation Scripts

-This directory contains standalone Node.js scripts for creating users in the feedback portal database.
+This directory contains standalone Node.js scripts for creating users in the contention portal database.

 ## 📁 Available Scripts